The Miyaoka-Yau inequality for singular varieties with big canonical or anticanonical divisors: Introduction

 However, when $X$ is singular, the situation becomes more subtle.
-First, we need to define the non-pluripolar product $\langle \alpha^{n-2} \rangle$ on a normal analytic variety $X$.
-This can still be done via a resolution of singularities (cf.~ Section~\ref{sec-nonpluripolar-singular}).
-However, the product $\langle \alpha^{n-2} \rangle$ can only be viewed as a homology class in $H_{2n - 4}(X, \mathbb{R})$.
-On the other hand, according to \cite{GK20}, the orbifold Chern class $\widehat{c}_2(\mathcal{E})$ belongs to $H_4(X, \mathbb{R})$.
-Therefore, we cannot directly define the intersection number between $\widehat{c}_2(\mathcal{E})$ and $\langle \alpha^{n-2} \rangle$.
-Furthermore, Demailly's approximation theorem is not available on singular analytic varieties.
-Accordingly, the singular case requires a more delicate analysis.
+First, Demailly's approximation theorem is not available on singular analytic varieties, since it is not known whether the Ohsawa–Takegoshi extension theorem holds in this setting.
+Second, the intersection number between $\widehat{c}_2(\mathcal{E})$ and $\langle \alpha^{n-2} \rangle$ cannot be defined in the usual sense on $X$.
+While the non-pluripolar product $\langle \alpha^{n-2} \rangle$ is still well-defined via a resolution of singularities (cf.~Section~\ref{sec-nonpluripolar-singular}), it can only be interpreted as a homology class in $H_{2n - 4}(X, \mathbb{R})$.
+On the other hand, the orbifold Chern class $\widehat{c}_2(\mathcal{E})$, as defined in \cite{GK20}, lies in $H_4(X, \mathbb{R})$.
+Hence, their intersection number is not well-defined in the usual sense.
+For this reason, the singular case requires a more delicate analysis.

-To address this issue, we use the orbifold modification by Ou \cite{Ou24}.
-According to \cite{Ou24}, if $X$ has quotient singularities in codimension 2, then there exists a bimeromorphic map $q: Z \to X$ from a normal analytic variety $Z$ that admits a complex orbifold structure $Z_{\mathrm{orb}}$.
+To address this issue, we use the orbifold modification by \cite{Ou24} and \cite{KO25}.
+According to \cite{Ou24} and \cite{KO25}, if $X$ has quotient singularities in codimension 2, then there exists a bimeromorphic map $q: Z \to X$ from a normal analytic variety $Z$ that admits a complex orbifold structure $Z_{\mathrm{orb}}$.
 Using this modification $q: Z \to X$, we define the intersection number between $\widehat{c}_2(\mathcal{E})$ and $\langle \alpha^{n-2} \rangle$ (cf.~ Section~\ref{sec-orbifold}).
-This reduces the problem to the orbifold setting, where analytic tools such as Demailly's approximation theorem, as extended in \cite{Wu23}, and the Bogomolov–Gieseker inequality from \cite{Ou24, ZZZ25} are available.
+This reduces the problem to the orbifold setting, where analytic tools such as Demailly's approximation theorem, as extended in \cite{Wu23}, and the Bogomolov--Gieseker inequality from \cite{Ou25b, ZZZ25} are available.